travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

 It's helpful to think about NoSQL databases as providing solutions for classes of problems that require more flexibility for storing data, be it a document store to store documents, a graph database to represent relationships, or a key/value store for accessing essential information in a simplified way.
 These classes of problems arose with the surge in social networking and big data applications, and are examples where relational databases can't adequately address the problem, in particular, performing at scales required by these new classes of problems.

 We can also say that NoSQL data storage solutions do not have a fixed schemas but intead have flexible schemas.
 What does flexible mean?
-It means a schema - at least as we are interpreting for Scrapbook101core - that is defined outside of the database and is easier for application developers to work with and change.
+It means a schema - at least as we are interpreting for {{productName}} - that is defined outside of the database and is easier for application developers to work with and change.
 How is it easier for application developer?
 Here, we show just one simple example of how by defining our "prototype" document schema in JSON and then creating a programming class representation of that.
 In this way, processing of the data in the database and changes to the schema are more developer-centric.

 For more background reading on schemas and relational versus NoSQL databases, see [NoSQL Database Doesn’t Mean No Schema][ref1nosql].

 ### Document-oriented

-[Microsoft Azure Cosmos DB][cosmos] is a multi-modeled database service that supports NoSQL databases called [document-oriented data stores][docdb], which is what Scrapbook101core uses.
+[Microsoft Azure Cosmos DB][cosmos] is a multi-modeled database service that supports NoSQL databases called [document-oriented data stores][docdb], which is what {{productName}} uses.
 In document-oriented data stores, data is stored in *documents* where each document can differ slightly (if needed) in its schema while remaining part of a larger database collection.
 Documents are roughly equivalent to an object be it represented in code or JSON.

-Each Scrapbook101core <xref:Scrapbook101core.Models.Item> (or object) is represented as in the document data store as one document in JSON.
+Each {{productName}} <xref:Scrapbook101core.Models.Item> (or object) is represented as in the document data store as one document in JSON.
 For example, an item representing a book could be represented by the following:

 ```json
 {